The Ultimate Guide To NIC For Self-Employed In The UK

 Everyone in the UK must pay National Insurance contributions on their earnings from the age of 16 right up until they retire – unless they hit certain exemption requirements.

 For example, those earning below the primary threshold (£242 a week for the 2023/2024 tax year) don’t have to pay National Insurance.
 There are also some situations where you might pay reduced rates, such as married women and widows who opted into the Reduced Rate Scheme before April 1977.
-These people are exempt from paying Class 2 NICs but still have to pay Class 4 as normal.

-If you’re self-employed and you earn more than the primary threshold (i.e. £242 a week in 2023) you will be liable to pay both Class 2 and Class 4 National Insurance contributions.
-In addition, you might want to pay Class 3 contributions voluntarily, which we’ll cover later in this guide.
+Previously, if you were self-employed, and you earned more than the primary threshold (i.e. £242 a week in 2023) you were liable to pay both Class 2 and Class 4 National Insurance contributions.
+However, as of April 2024, self-employed people are now only liable for Class 4 contributions, as Class 2 NIC will be abolished.

 What are the different classes of National Insurance contributions?